Elections

 The American and Texas flags wave in front of the Texas State Capitol in Austin.
 Getty Images

-State Sen. Mayes Middleton is leading U.S. Rep. Chip Roy in the Republican Party primary runoff for Texas attorney general.
+State Sen. Mayes Middleton defeated U.S. Rep. Chip Roy in the Republican Party primary runoff for Texas attorney general, according to the Associated Press.

-The two are facing off to determine which will succeed Ken Paxton, who is projected to win his runoff against four-term incumbent U.S. Senate incumbent John Cornyn for the Republican nomination.
+He will now face Democratic State Sen. Nathan Johnson in the Nov.
+3 General election to determine who will succeed incumbent Attorney General Ken Paxton, who is projected to win his runoff against four-term incumbent U.S. Senate incumbent John Cornyn for the Republican nomination.

 This is the first election since 2015 without an incumbent running to be Texas’s highest ranking prosecutor.

-Paxton hasn’t openly endorsed a candidate in the race, however, in a leaked audio clip obtained by Texas Bullpen, Paxton can be heard saying he’s voting for Middleton.
+Paxton never openly endorsed a candidate in the race, however, in a leaked audio clip obtained by Texas Bullpen, Paxton can be heard saying he’s voting for Middleton.

 This story was originally published May 26, 2026 at 7:08 PM.